Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 There is a  Video Tutorial covering some of the concepts covered in this page [here](../learn/dapper/objectspawning.md)
 :::

 In Unity, you typically create a new game object using the `Instantiate` function.
-Creating a game object with `Instantiate` will only create that object on that player's local machine. `Spawning` in MLAPI means to create an object which is shared between all clients and the server.
+Creating a game object with `Instantiate` will only create that object on that player's local machine. `Spawning` in Netcode for Gameobjects (Netcode) means to create an object which is shared between all clients and the server.

 ### Registering a Networked Prefab